- 1 Medicinal benefits of yarrow (Achillea millefolium L. )

 High in tannins, chamazulene, apigenin, and luteolin that give it astringent properties.
 The powder of yarrow can be inhaled through the nose to treat nosebleed.
 (Inhale a speck of dust made by grinding the dry plant)

-- Respiratory tract: Acid ascorbic – vitamin C – because of its bactericide and depurative properties makes it suitable for the treatment of most frequent respiratory diseases, such as bronchitis, cold and influenza as well as to a avoid respiratory spasms in tuberculosis, asthma, allergies and hay fever (Steam inhalation of a handful of flowers in a litre of hot water)
+- Respiratory tract: Acid ascorbic – vitamin C – because of its bactericide and depurative properties makes it suitable for the treatment of most frequent respiratory diseases, such as bronchitis, cold and influenza as well as to a avoid respiratory spasms in tuberculosis, asthma, allergies and hay fever (Steam inhalation of a handful of flowers in a liter of hot water)

-In all these anomalies, a mixing of tincture of camomile and yarrow can be a very good resource.
+In all these anomalies, a mixing of tincture of chamomile and yarrow can be a very good resource.
 (Take 4 daily drops after the main three meals) The infusions of this plant with chamomile are useful to treat gastric ulcers (Infusions of a teaspoon o this plant and a teaspoon of chamomile.
 3 cups a day)

 - Menopause: Anxiety and nervousness, together with other after-effects related with premenstrual syndrome (headache, pain in the breast, stomach swelling, skin irritation, redness, etc.) can be palliated by using this plant.
 It can be used to relieve painful spasms of endometriosis.